-Waiting lists/times can be altered essentially by patient demand and by the capacity of supply.
-Policies implemented by health managers to reduce waiting lists and times include, for example, guaranteeing a maximum waiting time and sub-contracting private services or increasing hospital capacity.
-All the policies require both additional funds and a change in operational behaviour.
+All these policies require both additional funds and a change in operational behaviour.
 However, over recent years and due to the budget cuts suffered by the healthcare systems, reducing the waiting lists/times remains one of the biggest challenges of the Spanish Health System.

 The problem of how to address the subject of waiting lists/times has already been considered in the literature.
-In this context, many authors define waiting lists as a system of rationing healthcare generated from an excess of demand (Lindsay and Feigenbaum, 1984; Worthington, 1987; Street and Duckett, 1996 or Cullis et al., 2000 among others).
+Waiting lists/times can be altered essentially by patient demand and by the capacity of supply.
+Many authors define waiting lists as a system of rationing healthcare generated from an excess of demand (Lindsay and Feigenbaum, 1984; Worthington, 1987; Street and Duckett, 1996 or Cullis et al., 2000 among others).
 It is in this regard that the present paper undertakes both a theoretical and empirical analysis of the characteristics for waiting lists generated by the Spanish National Health Care System, and more specifically the public healthcare system.
 Within the framework of a healthcare market, and taking into account the supply and demand for healthcare, Martin and Smith (1999) develop an elegant theoretical model with empirical implementation, where both demand and supply are a function of waiting times.
-This assumption is also considered in posterior models such as Gravelle et al. (2003); Windmeijer et al. (2005) and Martin et al. (2007).
+This assumption is also considered in posterior models such as Gravelle et al. (2000); Windmeijer et al. (2005) and Martin et al. (2007).

 In our paper, we tackle the problem from a different perspective.
-Specifically, we start with traditional microeconomic theory in order to present both a potential demand for healthcare as well as a potential supply.
+Specifically, we start with traditional microeconomic theory in order to present both a potential demand for healthcare as well as a healthcare supply.
 Given that we assume that said healthcare occurs within a NHS, prices are subsidized meaning that the market price of healthcare will be below the equilibrium level occasioning an excess of demand (Worthington, 1987; Street and Duckett, 1996).
 Based on this idea, we develop a theoretical excess demand function (that is, a function of waiting lists) and we propose the estimation of an empirical example.
 In this sense, we present a waiting lists versus waiting times perspective.
 Several papers have revealed that although both concepts might be correlated, this correlation is imperfect.
-However, for the Spanish case, an advantage of using waiting lists versus waiting times could be that the waiting times are regulated in Spain, which means that, with the objective of not surpassing timelines, various autonomous communities have detected and reported several practices aimed at either concealing and/ or manipulating the real statistics of waiting times.
+However, for the Spanish case, an advantage of using waiting lists versus waiting times could be that the waiting times are regulated in Spain, which means that, with the objective of not surpassing timelines, various autonomous communities have detected and reported several practices aimed at either concealing and/or manipulating the real statistics of waiting times.
 This implies that the data for waiting times, when existent, should be treated with considerable caution.